-- Communicate and adopt the tone set by the Board throughout the Bank; - Review and recommend to the Board at least annually any changes to the Bank's Risk Appetite Statement; - Develop for recommendation to the Board annually, a three year strategic plan and budget in alignment with the Bank's Risk Appetite Statement; - Oversee and manage the execution of the Bank's strategic business plan in accordance with the Bank's risk appetite and policies approved by the Board; - Monitor operating, financial and risk performance and report to the Board, at least quarterly, progress against targets, limits and/or budgets; - Review and approve, at least annually, the membership of the Bank's risk management committees, to ensure that the committee have appropriate resources and are able to meet the expectations required to fulfil the obligations of their respective charters; - Consider the strategic assessment of risks assumed across the Bank as a whole based on an integrated view of eight risk categories, ensuring that these exposures are consistent with the risk appetites and tolerance thresholds promulgated by the Board; - Ensure that appropriate resources are available to address material risks that are outside the Bank's Risk Appetite Statement; and

-Oversee the resolution of any contentious issues that may arise from the various Risk Management Committees prior to those areas being reported to the Risk Committee.
+- Communicate and adopt the tone set by the Board throughout the Bank; - Review and recommend to the Board at least annually any changes to the Bank's Risk Appetite Statement; - Develop for recommendation to the Board annually, a three year strategic plan and budget.
+This plan and budget influences and informs the Bank's Risk Appetite Statement; - Oversee and manage the execution of the Bank's strategic business plan in accordance with the Bank's risk appetite and policies approved by the Board; - Monitor operating, financial and risk performance and report to the Board, at least quarterly, progress against targets, limits and/or budgets; - Review and approve, at least annually, the membership of the Bank's risk management committees, to ensure that the committee has appropriate resources and are able to meet the expectations required to fulfill the obligations of their respective charters; - Consider the strategic assessment of risks assumed across the Bank as a whole based on an integrated view of the eight major sources of risk categories (Reputational, Strategic, Credit, Operational, Compliance, Interest Rate, Liquidity and Foreign Exchange), ensuring that these exposures are consistent with the risk appetites and tolerance thresholds promulgated by the Board; - Ensure that appropriate risk treatment decisions are taken to address material risks that are outside the Bank's Risk Appetite Statement; and - Oversee the resolution of any contentious issues that may arise from the various Risk Management Committees prior to those areas being reported to the Risk Committee.